CJiang01/SensorPlacement/README.md

 # Sensor_Placement
-Matlab Code used in the paper: Sensor placement by maximal projection on minimum eigenspace for linear inverse problems, IEEE-TSP, 2016
+The Matlab Code is used in the paper: Sensor placement by maximal projection on minimum eigenspace for linear inverse problems, IEEE-TSP, 2016